Every day is Open Day at St Joseph's - please email the Admin Team if you would like to book a tour of our school.

 What does Computing look like at St. Joseph’s?

-Computing is taught using the NCCE’s Teach Computing curriculum, a scheme of work funded by the Department for Education.
+From years 1 to 6, computing is taught using the NCCE’s Teach Computing curriculum, a scheme of work funded by the Department for Education.
 They aim to transform the way computing is taught in schools across the country – and enable more young people to benefit from studying this important subject.
 Through this, they believe that their skills and career opportunities will be enhanced.

 Our computing curriculum is separated into three areas of learning: